EU VAT and E-Commerce Sales: 10 Common Misconceptions Clarified

 Misconception 7: One-Stop-Shop Does Not Cover Sales Into the U.K.

-Businesses in Northern Ireland can also check-in for the OSS Union scheme if they sell and ship goods from Northern Ireland to EU customers.
-However, if they provide offerings or ship goods from different parts of the U.K. To the EU, they will check-in for the non-Union scheme or the import scheme, respectively.
+Businesses in Northern Ireland can also check in for the OSS Union scheme if they sell and ship goods from Northern Ireland to EU customers.
+However, if they provide offerings or ship goods from different parts of the U.K. To the EU, they will check in for the non-Union scheme or the import scheme, respectively.

 Misconception 8: Import Scheme Applies to Goods Below 150 Euros

 The import scheme applies to the income of products imported in consignments whose intrinsic value does not exceed 150 euros.
-Thus, the price of the shipment and not the price of the products have to be below 150 euros.
+Thus, the price of the shipment and not the price of the products has to be below 150 euros.

 Misconception 9: EU VAT Number can be used for all Special Schemes